san-sei/documents/content/en/docs/fcp/fcp.md

 3. Replace "PLACE-YOUR-TOKEN-HERE" with the configuration token you obtained earlier.
 4. Press Enter to execute the commands.

-Once you have completed the installation and configuration steps, IDmelon FCP will be set up on your computer.
+Once you have completed the installation and configuration steps, {{< params "IDmelon" >}} FCP will be set up on your computer.

 ## Adding Login Credentials